donkirkby/live-py-plugin/CONTRIBUTING.md

 [plugin development guidelines][idea-dev].
 You'll also need the [git download instructions] if you don't already have it.

-For the second level, also follow the optional instructions below, labelled with (Java only).
-If you're trying to find the Java code for some feature of PyCharm, put a breakpoint in `ActionUtil.performActionDumbAware()`, then use the feature and step through the code after the breakpoint.
+If you're trying to find the Java code for some feature of PyCharm, put a breakpoint in `ActionUtil.performDumbAwareWithCallbacks()`, then use the feature and step through the code after the breakpoint.

 ### Running from Source Code
-1. Download and install IntelliJ IDEA, then open the `live-py-plugin/pycharm` project.
+1. Download and install IntelliJ IDEA, then open the `live-py-plugin` project.
+Wait a while for IDEA to download all the tools for the Gradle project.
 2. Install the Python plugin.
 It will probably prompt you when you open the project.
 Note that there's a [full version][idea-py] of the Python plugin for IDEA Ultimate and [community edition][idea-py-ce] for IDEA Community Edition.
-3. (Java only) Use Git to clone the IDEA source code.
-(It takes a while.)

-        git clone git://git.jetbrains.org/idea/community.git idea

-4. (Java only) Check out the Git label that matches the version of IDEA you are using.
-Find the build number in the Help: About dialog.
-List the available tags, then check out the one that matches.

-        cd idea
-        git tag
-        git checkout tags/x.y

-5. (Java only) Back in IDEA, [configure] the IntelliJ platform plugin SDK.
-Don't forget to add a source path for the IDEA source code that you downloaded.
-6. You might have to add a Python SDK as well.
+3. You might have to add a Python SDK as well.
 One good way to get a useful Python configuration is to run tox in the `live-py-plugin` folder.
 Then configure a Python SDK using `live-py-plugin/.tox/py36/bin/python3.6`, for example.
-7. If the Gradle window isn't already open, from the Help menu, choose Find Action... and search for Gradle with the elephant icon.
+4. If the Gradle window isn't already open, from the Help menu, choose Find Action... and search for Gradle with the elephant icon.
 Click on it to open the Gradle window.
-8. In the Gradle window, double-click on livepy: Tasks: intellij: runIde to launch a second copy with your plugin.
+5. In the Gradle window, double-click on livepy: Tasks: intellij: runIde to launch a second copy with your plugin.
 It will prompt you to set up a new project.
-9. In the new project, create a `.py` file.
+6. In the new project, create a `.py` file.
 Then install the Python plugin when it prompts you.
 That will make you restart IDEA.
-10. Configure a Python SDK in the new project.
+7. Configure a Python SDK in the new project.
 It's in the File menu under Project Structure.

 ### Publish a new release for the PyCharm plugin
 1. Check that all the Python unit tests pass, by running tox.